FlakkenTime/fang_api/README.md

 # fang_api

 ## Info
 This is a Proof of Concept for a URL clean / declean service.
 One set of endpoint accepts a unencoded URL and defangs it while another set of endpoint will refang it.
-Supports both GET and POST requests.
+Simple endpoints for GET and POSTs for basic single URLs and specialized POST only endpoint for handling lists of URLs.

 ## Install
 pip3 install flask